Koffe-rgb/learning-python/README.md

 # learning-python
-me learning this 'awesome' language
+me is learning this 'awesome' language